nt4f04uNd/wt-contextmenu/README.md

 *Thanks to [EmTschi](https://github.com/EmTschi) for giving an [idea](https://github.com/microsoft/terminal/issues/632#issuecomment-539420599)*.
 Original solution was found [here](https://github.com/microsoft/terminal/issues/1060)

+Unfortunately, it is currently impossible to have "Run as Administrator" and mount in current directory, unless they add parameters to wt, that will allow to change starting directory.
+[Check out](https://github.com/microsoft/terminal/issues/607)

 ## Guidance

 1. Open `settings.json` and set your terminal starting directory as to be `"startingDirectory": "."`.
-For today it is the only way to change starting dir, but in the future some start parameters should appear, so I will probably update it.
-[Check out](https://github.com/microsoft/terminal/issues/607)
+For today it is the only way to change starting dir, but in the future some start parameters should be added, so I will probably update it
 2. (Optional) Create some folder in root directory, so you can easily access it.
 I created `C:\env\windows_terminal`
 3. (Optional, see next clause) Install `nircmd` with `choco install nircmd` or with `scoop install nircmd`
 4. Create file in that directory called `run.bat` (or copy it there).